nix-community/projects/proposals/nixpkgs-security.md

 Moreover, the public [Nix binary cache](http://cache.nixos.org/) provides operational software artefacts from more than a decade back, some of which cannot be obtained otherwise any more.

 In short, Nix reduces the global cost of software production and long-term use by a tangible amount.

-Now this is said, bringing the security posture of nixpkgs to another level is crucial to improve the whole ecosystem and provide defense in depths to measures even if we cannot control all the package's contents.

-Here, we focus on reducing our reliance on foreign binaries to recompile nixpkgs from scratch and improve our trust following [Reflections on Trusting the Trust](https://www.cs.cmu.edu/~rdriley/487/papers/Thompson_1984_ReflectionsonTrustingTrust.pdf), ensuring we are able to trust what we boot exploiting the existing security platform and finally trusting that we always strive to use the most up-to-date, patched software whenever it is available in a sustainable fashion.
+Making it the trusted choice for reliable, up-to-date software will also make said software production dependable by default.

 ## Please provide a brief overview over your project’s dependencies, including your own dependencies and projects that rely on your technology.

-Bootstrapping nixpkgs is all about reducing dependencies but this is reliant on projects like [stage0-posix](https://github.com/oriansj/stage0-posix) and a Linux kernel which offers many necessary pieces to get a C compiler environment where you can continue the bootstrapping chain of nixpkgs.
+Bootstrapping Nixpkgs is all about *reducing dependencies*, but this effort builds on top of the work of [stage0-posix](https://github.com/oriansj/stage0-posix) and [GNU Mes](https://www.gnu.org/software/mes/), which form our trustad minimal bootstrapping chain.

-Early boot security is an initiative worked with the [UAPI group](https://github.com/orgs/uapi-group/) formed by Linux distribution developers, from which NixOS is part of.
+Early boot security is an initiative in collaboration with the [UAPI group](https://github.com/orgs/uapi-group/) formed by Linux distribution developers, which NixOS is a member of.
-UEFI is also another important piece of the puzzle, but one we are dependent in a modular fashion and we could replace it, an interesting example in community is [OwnerBoot](https://sr.ht/~amjoseph/ownerboot/), a completely "user-owned" boot chain leveraging [Coreboot](https://www.coreboot.org/) and [LinuxBoot](https://www.linuxboot.org/) which completely replaces UEFI.
+UEFI is another important piece of the puzzle, but one we depend on in a modular fashion, and we could replace it.
+An interesting example in the Nix community is [OwnerBoot](https://sr.ht/~amjoseph/ownerboot/), a completely "user-owned" boot chain leveraging [Coreboot](https://www.coreboot.org/) and [LinuxBoot](https://www.linuxboot.org/) which completely replaces UEFI.
 Finally, most, if not all, of the software is developed in the [Rust programming language](https://www.rust-lang.org/), known for safe low-level programming, with excellent UEFI support.

-As for tracking security issues, we would use web technologies such as Django / Python and we will be able to generate full software bill of materials of the project during its lifetime because Nix can provide them out of the box.
+As for tracking security issues, we will use web technologies such as Django (Python) to track security issues and display the full software bill of materials (SBOM) generated from the project during its lifetime.

-Nixpkgs would depend on all these technologies, sometimes in an optional way, e.g. bootstrapping or boot security.

 A selection of projects and companies depending on Nix, Nixpkgs, or NixOS: